dahoum/Nursery/Cooperative/README.md

 An `Initiative` is a short, medium or long term projects, which can be initiatied by any Member of the Cooperative.

+The Initiatives are the core internal innovation mechanism.

+A strict set of rules guarantees, that:

+* everyone can start an initiative
+* nobody can stop a successful initiative, which abides by the rules of the cooperative

+##### Rules Supporting Initiatives

+* The pricing, earning and salary structure of the cooperative is such, that every employee has 20% of their working time for personal growth, education, training, development of ideas and launch of initiatives.
+* Initiatives born through this 20% rule, can seek internal and external adopters and customers.
+* Initiatives, that attract intrnal or external adopters and customers can grow.
+For example a person w/ idea can attract second or more persons who contribute their 20% budget to the idea.
+* Initiatives are subject to the [Precedence](#precedence) rule.

 ##### Budget

 An `Initiative` has own budget.
 Each `Initiative` has the right of a proportion of the shared internal R&D budget and can attract external budget.